neurodata/checklists/figures.md

 ### color:

-1. is color use consistent (within and across figures?
+1. is color use consistent (within and across figures)?
 2. can colorblind people see it (use colororacle.org)?
 4. is brand palette being used appropriately?
 5. is each different color use justified?